paulmowat/paulmowat.github.io/data/blog/resolve-github-action-gh006-protected-branch-update-failed.md

 These rules help us maintain quality by ensuring all branches meet the required criteria.

-A while back we started to use [RushJS.io](https://rushjs.io/) as our mono-repo management tool.
+A while back we started to use [Rush](https://rushjs.io/) as our monorepo management tool.
 It's a fantastic tool and helps us in a multitude of ways to make our development process easier.

-As part of it's usage we use the `rush change` functionality.
-This allows our developers to create change files for their PRs that are then identified by the build pipelines to automatically increment package versions.
+As part of it's usage we use the [rush change](https://rushjs.io/pages/commands/rush_change/) functionality.
+This allows our developers to create [change logs](https://rushjs.io/pages/best_practices/change_logs/) for their PRs that are then identified by the build pipelines to automatically increment package versions.

-In order to do this `rush` creates a version bump branch and merges it back in as part of the build pipeline.
+In order to do this [Rush](https://rushjs.io/) creates a version bump branch and merges it back in as part of the build pipeline.
 This works absolutely fine when branch protection is turned off.

 ## The Problem